gc-da11yn/gc-da11yn.github.io/src/pages/en/ms-office/365/accessible-excel-workbooks-in-microsoft-365.md

 ## Tables

 Avoid using complex table structures in all documents.
-If tables include nested tables, merged cells, split cells and/or blank rows/ columns, they become difficult for screen readers to navigate .
+If tables include nested tables, merged cells, split cells and/or blank rows / columns, they become difficult for screen readers to navigate.
 When using a table, design it to be as simple as possible.
 Assign meaningful names to the headers and rows to facilitate user navigation.

 ## Sheet tabs